SharePoint/sp-dev-docs/docs/schema/global-attributes-for-html-rendering-elements.md

 > [!NOTE]
 > The presence of any one of these attributes implies that it is **TRUE** (for example, **HTMLEncode** cannot be set to **FALSE**).

-Universal attributes include the following:
+Universal attributes include the following.

 ### AutoHyperLink